Candra-Julius/Food-RecipeFE/food-recipe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-FoodRecipe is a website to share your own recipe to the world.
+FoodRecipe is one of portfolio project from Pijar Camp, that allow you either to share or delete your own recipe to the world.
+This project created using PERN stack.

 ### Built With
 This app was built with some technologies below: